 6. Apply for loan forgiveness

 Forgiveness programs can eliminate part of your student loan debt, but each program has unique requirements and strict approval standards.

 The most well-known program is Public Service Loan Forgiveness (PSLF).
-To be eligible for this program, you must be employed in a public service position by a government or nonprofit organization and make 120 qualifying payments under an income-driven repayment plan.
+To be eligible for this program, you must be employed full time in a public service position by a government or nonprofit organization and make 120 qualifying payments under an income-driven repayment plan.
 Getting approved for the program is difficult, so read through the details carefully to stay on track.

 The Teacher Loan Forgiveness program is another option.
 To qualify, you must have an eligible loan under the Direct Loan Program or FFEL Program and teach full time for five consecutive years in a low-income school or educational service agency.
 At least one of those years must be after the 1997-98 academic year.
 The program forgives up to $5,000 or $17,500, depending on your specialty.

 It’s also possible to have a portion of your student loans forgiven if you’re on an income-driven repayment plan.
 Once the 20- or 25-year repayment term ends with these programs, any remaining balance is forgiven.
 If you hit the end of your repayment period before 2026, the forgiven amount is not taxable.